 This product, designed by a Physical Therapist, mom of four, and Parent Educator of more than 20 years, is designed to guide you every step of the way, helping you create a supportive and inspiring calming space for kids, including:

 - where to create your Calming Corner, even if you have very little space and/or no walls

 - how to introduce this new space to children so they are as excited about it as you are (or more!)

 - how to enroll kids in the process, ensuring they use their calming space by choice not force

 - how to use positive discipline in your home or classroom, replacing time-outs and punishments once and for all

 For all Time-In ToolKit orders:

-- Please accept emails when asked at checkout to ensure you receive the digital components of this kit along with updates.
+- Please accept emails when asked at checkout to ensure you receive the digital components of the kit and updates.

-- One ToolKit is all you need for a family, or an entire classroom.
-You can add a SnuggleBuddies, our online course, extra posters, and PeaceMakers if you like.
+- One ToolKit is all you need per family or entire classroom.
+You can add our SnuggleBuddies, online course, Feelings Bingo, and/or extra posters, stickers and card sets to your ToolKit if you like.